President of Syria: Post-independence

 Following the withdrawal of French troops from Syria in 1946, Syrian officials approved the Syrian Constitution of 1950, which maintained a parliamentary system.
 As such, the president would be elected by a majority of parliament.
 In the following years, Syria's presidency experienced several upheavals, including by Husni al-Za'im following his March 1949 coup and later by Adib Shishakli in through the 1951 coup.
 During Shishakli's rule, he published the Syrian Constitution of 1953, which established a presidential system with direct elections to the presidency.
 However, this constitution lasted less than a year, as the reinstated president Hashim al-Atassi returned the country to the 1950 constitution following the 1954 coup only a year later.
 Following the 1958 referendum, Syria joined the United Arab Republic, and its president, Gamal Nasser, also became the Syrian president in the same referendum.
 This lasted for three years until the 1961 coup, when Syria restored its independence and the 1950 constitution.
+Nazim al-Qudsi was the last democratically elected President of Syria before the 1963 Syrian coup d'état.

 Ba'athist Syria (1963–2024)

 Following the 1963 Syrian coup d'état, the first decision of the "Revolution Command Council," chaired by Lu'ay al-Atassi, was to suspend the provisional constitution of the United Arab Republic, arrest President Nazim al-Qudsi and Prime Minister Khalid al-Azm, and impose a state of emergency that lasted for 48 years until it was lifted in April 2011.
 A new Provisional Constitution was adopted on 25 April 1964, which itself was replaced by the Provisional Constitution of 1 May 1969.

+Another coup in 1966 brought Salah Jadid to de facto power, while Nureddin al-Atassi assumed the presidency.
+In 1970, Jadid and al-Atassi were overthrown by Hafez al-Assad during the Corrective Movement.